 Let’s say you are playing in a $2/$5 cash game and have 9s Ts on a 7d 8c As the board.
 The pot is $50.
 The preflop raiser makes a $25 continuation bet, and you decide to raise it to $75 with your open-ended straight draw.

 In this situation, most players would only make a call, so your raise can be perceived as aggressive.

-However, with a raise, you can win the pot immediately by forcing your opponent to fold.
+However, with a raise, you can win the pot immediately by forcing your opponent to fold without going to the showdown.
 Furthermore, if your opponent makes a call, there is a high likelihood that he will give you the initiative in the pot on the turn by checking, and you will have another chance to pick up the pot with a bet.